 What Are HIV and AIDS?

-HIV is a virus that attacks human cells that usually help the body fighting infections.
+HIV is a virus that attacks human cells that usually help the body fight infections.
 Being HIV-positive means the body is more to infections and diseases.
-The virus gets transmitted by contact with certain bodily fluids of a person with HIV, most commonly during unprotected sex (sex without a condom or HIV medicine to prevent or treat HIV), or through sharing injection drug equipment.
-If left untreated HIV can lead to the disease of AIDS.
+The virus gets transmitted by contact with certain bodily fluids of a person with HIV, most commonly during unprotected sex (sex without a condom or HIV medicine to prevent or treat HIV) or through sharing injection drug equipment.
+If left untreated, HIV can lead to the disease AIDS.
 More information here >

 How many people are infected worldwide?

 Currently, 38 Million people are living with HIV worldwide.
-67 percent of them have access to the needed medication – which means in return, almost a third of them do not have access to the medication they need.
-In 2018 690.000 worldwide have died from AIDS.
+Sixty-seven percent of them have access to the needed medication – which means in return, almost a third of them do not have access to the medication they need.
+In 2018 690,000 worldwide have died from AIDS.
 Since the beginning of the epidemic in the late 1970s, early 1980s more than 32 million people worldwide have lost their lives to it.
-Areas that are currently strongly affected by HIV/AIDS are countries in southern Africa as well as East Europe and Central Asia.
+Areas that are currently strongly affected by HIV/AIDS are countries in Southern Africa, as well as East Europe and Central Asia.

 The Danish LGBT activist Chris Vincent was diagnosed as HIV-positive in 2014.
-Since then he has taken part in different campaigns to spread knowledge and awareness for HIV/AIDS and has founded an NGO himself.
+Since then, he has participated in different campaigns to spread knowledge and awareness for HIV/AIDS and founded an NGO himself.
 For Couple of Men, he talks about misconceptions, dating as a “pos” man, and worldwide access to HIV medication.

 Is there an HIV treatment?

 Yes, there is.
-In Germany, for example, 93 percent of the people that are diagnosed to be HIV-positive frequently take HIV medication.
-Thanks to medication people who are HIV-positive become undetectable which means the virus is no longer transmittable.
-However, Corona pandemic also negatively affects the availability of HIV medication in many countries.
+In Germany, for example, 93 percent of the people who are diagnosed to be HIV-positive frequently take HIV medication.
+Thanks to medication, people who are HIV-positive become undetectable, which means the virus is no longer transmittable.
+However, the current worldwide situation focusing on the corona vaccination and treatment also negatively affects the availability of HIV medication in many countries.
+On a positive note: mRNA vaccines could be the starting point to develop vaccines against both HIV and diseases such as malaria in the near future.
+Several companies claim to have already started development.
 WHO fact sheet on HIV/AIDS with key facts and information >

 Everybody all around the globe who is HIV-negative needs to be granted sufficient access to information about safe sex as well as access to condoms etc. Everybody who is HIV-positive needs to be granted medical treatment and support.
-Furthermore, it is crucial to break the taboos around the topic of HIV/AIDS and to openly talk about it.
-Another worldwide effort is to make people understand “U=U”, Undetectable = Untransmittable.
+Furthermore, it is crucial to break the taboos around HIV/AIDS and openly talk about it.
+Another worldwide effort is to make people understand “U=U,” Undetectable = Untransmittable.
 Because information is key!

 Karl & Daan.